LewisCM14/allotment/docs/docs/client_side.md

 - Must integrate with a RESTful API written using the FastAPI framework.
 - Must be able to handle JWTs for user authentication provided from the sever side via fastapi.security and Authlib.
 - Must be able to facilitate the creation of a Progressive Web App.
-    - The developer is familiar with JavaScript/TypeScript based frameworks like React and Vue but open to other technologies.
-    - The developer is able to produce their own custom components or make use of component libraries like Mui, Tailwind and Bootstrap.
-But any library used must be free for commercial use.
 - Must be able to provide type safety and complete form validation for data consistency and integrity across the application.
 - Must be able to provide offline capabilities and caching in order to accommodate users with allotments in low signal areas.
-- The only required global state is authentication state, everything else can be handled with simple UI state.

 !!! info
-    There is currently no suspected need for heavy data synchronization between the front and backend.
+    There is currently no need for heavy data synchronization between the front and backend.

+    The only required global state is authentication state, everything else is handled via component based state.

 !!! tip "Future Improvement"
     Whilst the need for real time updates via push notifications is beyond the scope of a minimal viable product.
 The ability to deliver upon this is desired long term in order to create a feature rich application.